ValentinChb/FASTFarm2Simulink/README.md

 # Citing

-When using this work, credit may be given to this repository and the associated publication https://iopscience.iop.org/article/10.1088/1742-6596/2626/1/012069
+When using this work, credit may be given to the associated publication https://iopscience.iop.org/article/10.1088/1742-6596/2626/1/012069 (itself citing this repository)